Earthquake Rattles Lombok, Gili Islands, Bali

 On nearby Gili Meno, Andi Darmin huddled on the roof of his bungalow with his guests, including a couple and their eight-month-old baby.
 “Can you get a helicopter?” one of the European guests asked him.
 “I will pay whatever it costs.”

 The earthquake, which centered on northern Lombok, left at least 430 people dead, 1,033 seriously injured and 270,000 people displaced from their homes.
 Indonesia’s disaster and rescue agencies expect the death toll to rise further.
-Satellite imagery shows that in North Lombok 75% of settlements were destroyed.
+Satellite imagery shows that in North Lombok 75 percent of settlements were destroyed.

 Although they escaped the worst of the disaster, the Gilis – three idyllic islands popular with divers, party lovers and honeymooners – were plunged into emergency mode.